Outstanding book about college students; Book Review: I Once Was Lost by Everts and Schaupp

 Notre Dame sociologist Smith (and attender of Blacknall Memorial Presbyterian Church where he along with Campbell and I attend) overviews recent sociological, anthropological, and psychological studies of young adults.

-One reply on “Outstanding book about college students; Book Review: I Once Was Lost by Everts and Schaupp”
+One response to “Outstanding book about college students; Book Review: I Once Was Lost by Everts and Schaupp”

 Andy, you mentioned this book and wondered about the cultural differences between CO and CA and eastern Europe.
 We have found much of their assertions correct.
 We have found that low-key events where students come together with their friends (not just any randon non-believer) is highly influential in helping skeptics get into the questioning mode.
 In their language, using a Christian they trust to become curious about God.
 Once they become curious in a safe environment (with people they trust) the rest moves very quickly.
 God never disappoints when we honestly ask.